Roger Ebert: Views on video games as an art form

 In 2005, Ebert opined that video games are not art, and are inferior to media created through authorial control, such as film and literature, stating, "video games can be elegant, subtle, sophisticated, challenging and visually wonderful," but "the nature of the medium prevents it from moving beyond craftsmanship to the stature of art."
 This resulted in negative reaction from video game enthusiasts, such as writer Clive Barker, who defended video games as an art form.
 Responding to Barker, Ebert wrote, "I believe art is created by an artist.
 If you change it, you become the artist," and said that the main attributes of video games "have more in common with sports" than they do with arts.
 Ebert maintained his position in 2010, but conceded that he should not have expressed this skepticism without being more familiar with the actual experience of playing them.
-He admitted that he barely played video games: "I have played Cosmology of Kyoto which I enormously enjoyed, and Myst for which I lacked the patience."
 In the article, Ebert wrote, "It is quite possible a game could someday be great art."

-Ebert had reviewed Cosmology of Kyoto for Wired in 1994, and had praised the exploration, depth, and graphics found in the game, writing "This is the most beguiling computer game I have encountered, a seamless blend of information, adventure, humor, and imagination — the gruesome side-by-side with the divine."
-Ebert filed one other video game-related article for Wired in 1994, in which he described his visit to Sega's Joypolis arcade in Tokyo.
+Ebert had reviewed Cosmology of Kyoto for Wired in 1994, and had praised the exploration, depth and graphics, writing "This is the most beguiling computer game I have encountered, a seamless blend of information, adventure, humor, and imagination — the gruesome side-by-side with the divine."